Rain156/MobLimit/README.md

 # MobLimit
-A plugin that limits the number of mobs that can spawn in a chunk.
+This plugin limits the maximum number of mobs that can spawn in the same chunk.
+Can be changed in the config.yml file